apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Critic of affirmative action sues Naval Academy over race in admissions**
+**Ukraine says Russian strike killed 51 in one of the deadliest attacks of the war**

-You can read more about it [here](https://www.washingtonpost.com/education/2023/10/05/naval-academy-affirmative-action-lawsuit/).
+You can read more about it [here](https://www.cnn.com/2023/10/05/europe/kupiansk-ukraine-attack-zelensky-intl/index.html).

 ## Requirements
 - Python 3.8